 At The Copper House Gallery, St. Kevin’s Cottages, Dublin 8

-We are launching the 2018 edition of PhotoIreland Festival with Laia Abril’s project On Abortion, at The Copper House Gallery.
+We are launching the 2018 edition of PhotoIreland Festival with Laia Abril’s project On Abortion and Sarah Cullen’s You Shall Have Exactly What You Want, at The Copper House Gallery.

 Under “natural” circumstances, the average woman would get pregnant about 15 times in her life, resulting in ten births.
 Seven of those babies would survive childhood.
 For centuries, people have searched for ways to delay or terminate pregnancy.
 Today, safe and efficient means of abortion finally exist, yet women around the world continue to use ancient, illegal or risky home methods: Every year, 47,000 women around the world die due to botched abortions.